ShadowChild/Fullmetal-Alchemy/README.md

 Hard Dependencies:

-Baubles by Azanor - for Trinkets.
+Baubles 1.5.2 by Azanor - for Trinkets.

-Soft Dependencies:

-Botania by Vazkii and williewillus - For the MultiBlock api

-Botania must be set as a module dependency as of current, will be fixed in the future.

 # Credits
 Azanor for the Baubles mod.

-Vazkii and williewillus for Botania.